No. 3 Georgia dominates 2nd half, beats No. 14 Vols 44-21

+Stetson Bennett threw two touchdown passes and ran for another score, while the defense forced three turnovers — returning one of them for a TD — and held Tennessee to just 71 yards total offense in the second half.

+“We know we’re a second-half team,” said linebacker Azeez Ojulari, who got the turnover ball rolling.

-The Bulldogs (3-0) knocked off a ranked Southeastern Conference team for the second week in a row, shaking off a a 21-17 deficit to completely wipe out the Volunteers over the final two quarters.
+The Bulldogs (3-0) defeated a ranked Southeastern Conference team for the second week in a row, shaking off a 21-17 deficit to become the first team in 10 years to win two games in a season by at least 20 points after trailing at halftime.

-Showing it’s still not ready to compete with the league’s top programs, Tennessee (2-1) turned it over three times and managed just 71 yards total offense in the second half.

-Fittingly, Justin Guarantano was sacked on the final play of the game.
+Georgia also trailed midway through the season opener at Arkansas, but romped to a 37-10 victory.

 Bennett ran for a 10-yard touchdown in the first half, hooked up with Kearis Jackson on a 21-yard scoring passin the final minute of the third quarter, and sealed the victory with a 1-yard TD flip to 305-pound nose tackle Jalen Carter, who was supposedly in the game as an extra blocker.

-Bennett, the former walk-on making his second straight start, completed 16 of 27 for 238 yards.
+Bennett, the former walk-on making his second straight start for the Bulldogs, completed 16 of 27 for 238 yards.
 Jackson hauled in four passes for 91 yards.
 Zamir White added a 1-yard scoring run.

 Tennessee seemed to have all the momentum at the end of the first half.
-The Bulldogs drove inside the Vols 1 and had two shots to ram it into the end zone, inserting Carter to provide another massive blocker at fullback.
+The Bulldogs drove inside the Vols 1 and had two shots to ram it into the end zone, inserting Carter to provide another massive blocker at fullback as well as 320-pound nose tackle Jordan Davis at tight end.

 But Tennessee stopped White short of the goal line on two straight runs, charging off the field in celebration after the second stop ended the half.